kaa-ching/test-mix-action-qaction/README.md

 The short of it: barely.
 You cannot use a QAction from QML nor an Action from C++, but you can get them to communicate a bit using signals and slots.

 Too bad that there is state duplication: both ends maintain state about who's checked. (and C++ updates QML for state changes, but not reverse).
+This is likely fixable by creating dedicated derived classes on both ends: that will make synchronisation better and usage more transparant.
+Exercise left to the reader, I now know enough.